0xdeadbeefJERKY/Office-DDE-Payloads/README.md

 Insert an obfuscated DDE command string by way of the {QUOTE} field code technique into the payload document:

     python ddeword.py --obfuscate

-**NOTE:** *The obfuscated payload will elicit three sets of prompts to the user instead of one.
-Furthermore, the first set of prompts after the "update links" prompt does not update properly and cannot execute the DDE element.
-The second and third prompts will trigger the payload.*
+**NOTE:** *When leveraging the template doc to link/reference the payload doc (by way of the --obfuscate trigger), do not use the DDEAUTO element in place of the DDE element.
+This will (1) elicit three sets of prompts to the user and (2) disrupt/corrupt the first set of prompts to display "!Unexpected end of formula" and fail the execution of the DDE command string.
+For some reason, DDEAUTO does not play well with the updateFields value in word/settings.xml.*

 Both forms of usage will generate two Word documents: